misshanya/url-shortener/README.md

 To shorten URL, this service stores original URL in PostgreSQL and encodes ID into base62.

+To batch shorten URLs, service runs workers for fast shortening.

 To unshorten URL, it tries to get original URL by code from cache (Valkey).
 If not in cache, it decodes base62 and queries the PostgreSQL.

 It is a Kafka producer for topics `shortener.shortened` and `shortener.unshortened`.